py-bbn

 scm_equation(node: Any) IReasoningModel

-Returns SCM equation corresponding to node.
+Return the SCM corresponding to node.

 Returns: